An Algorithm for Monitoring Edge-geodetic Sets in Chordal Graphs: Abstract

 \section{Abstract}

 A \textit{monitoring edge-geodetic set} (or meg-set for short) of a graph is a set of vertices $M$ such that if any edge is removed, then the distance between some two vertices of $M$ increases.
 This notion was introduced by Foucaud \textit{et al.} in 2023 as a way to monitor networks for communication failures.
-As computing a minimal meg-set is hard in general, recent works aimed to find polynomial-time algorithms to compute minimal meg-sets when the input belongs to a restricted class of graphs.
-Most of these results are based on the property of some classes of graphs to admit a unique minimum meg-set, which is then easy to compute.
-In this work, we prove that chordal graphs also admit a unique minimal meg-set, answering a standing open question of Foucaud \textit{et al.} \keywords{Monitoring edge-geodetic \and Polynomial-time algorithm \and Chordal graphs.}
+As computing a minimum meg-set is hard in general, recent works aimed to find polynomial-time algorithms to compute minimum meg-sets when the input belongs to a restricted class of graphs.
+Most of these results are based on the property of some classes of graphs to admit a unique minimal meg-set, which is then easy to compute.
+In this work, we prove that chordal graphs also admit a unique minimal meg-set, answering a standing open question of Foucaud \textit{et al.}